Zero6992/chatGPT-discord-bot/README.md

 ### Email/Password authentication (Not supported for Google/Microsoft accounts)

+1. Create an account on https://chat.openai.com/chat and open it

-1. Open `Application` tab > Cookies
+2. Open `Application` tab > Cookies

    ![image](https://user-images.githubusercontent.com/89479282/229298001-41ab4f61-5b79-4c65-b08c-708ee6fe2304.png)

-2. Copy the value for `_puid` from cookies and paste it into `.env` under `PUID`
+3. Copy the value for `_puid` from cookies and paste it into `.env` under `PUID`

-3. Create an account on https://chat.openai.com/chat

 4. Save your email into `.env` under `OPENAI_EMAIL`